nmfs-fish-tools/Resources/CONTRIBUTING.md

-# Contributing to R tools in the NOAA Fisheries Toolbox
+# Contributing to tools in the NOAA Fisheries Toolbox

-The following is a set of guidelines for contributing to tools hosted on the NOAA Fisheries Toolbox, which are hosted in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools) on GitHub.
+The following is a set of guidelines for contributing to tools hosted on the NOAA Fisheries Integrated Toolbox, which are hosted in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 Heavily influenced by Atom's [CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 #### Table Of Contents